 This school was founded in 1979 and is part of a group of more than 178 schools, universities and institutes globally.
 It offers an internationally recognised curriculum for ages 2.5 to 18, including a unique approach to the IB Diploma Programme.
 Education is delivered predominantly in English, although Dutch and French are also offered.
 It has an increasingly diverse student body with more than 15 nationalities, and runs an innovative global learning and exchange programme.

 The school also provides career coaching, learning support, extension programme and co-curricular activities.
 It is conveniently located between Brussels and Antwerp with daily bus services from various locations, and has after school care and competitive school fees.
 Accreditation by the Council of International Schools ensures it meets rigorous governance, financial and educational standards.

 Kontichsesteenweg 40, 2630 Aartselaar | +32 (0)3 271 09 43 | www.dypisbelgium.be

 BEPS International Schools

-BEPS accepts children 2.5 to 11 years, and has 200 children from 40 countries and an international curriculum with French taught at all levels.
+BEPS accepts children 2.5 to 14 years, has 220 children from 40 countries and an international curriculum with French taught at all levels.
 Some children prepare for the UK Common Entrance exams.

-There is extra tuition for music and English as a second language.
-Year-round swimming, computer facilities and woodwork classes are also available for older children, plus there are after school care and clubs.
+Year-round swimming, computer facilities and woodwork classes are also available for older children, plus there are after-school care and clubs.
 The school is a member of the European Council of International Schools (ECIS) and Council of English-speaking Schools in the Benelux (CESSIB).